-When it comes to actually fixing flat feet, nothing beats exercise.
+When it comes to actually fixing flat feet, nothing beats exercise (if you have flexible flat feet).
 Shoes and insoles won’t fix fallen arches but can help reduce pain.

 However, if you are trying out these exercises and see no improvement after a couple of months then it could be possible that you may have to resort to using orthotics.
 If you find yourself in this position, it would be a good idea to see a physiotherapist.

 Overpronation of the foot is considered normal to a degree, but if your flat feet are limiting your ability to walk, run, or engage in sports, it may be time to investigate the root cause of your fallen arches and consider possible solutions.

 Ask your physician about non-surgical treatments for reducing pain and restoring proper function to the foot.

 It is a good idea to consult a podiatrist if you have painful symptoms or if you want to determine an exact cause or type of your flat feet.